mcdonnell-john/cdk-experiment/README.md

 This project contains the elements/Stacks required to create a mock shopping API using AWS's serverless services.

-You should explore the contents of this project.
-It demonstrates a CDK app with an instance of a stack (`CdkWorkshopStack`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

 It is a [Maven](https://maven.apache.org/) based project, so you can open this project with any Maven compatible Java IDE to build and run tests.